John Nicholson (footballer, born 1936): Port Vale

 He joined Port Vale for a £2,000 fee in August 1961.
 He made his debut in 1–1 draw with Northampton Town at the County Ground on 2 September 1961, the first of a club record 208 consecutive appearances.
 He scored his first senior goal on 16 October, in a 4–1 defeat to Southend United at Roots Hall.
 He made 50 appearances in 1961–62, having missed only the four Third Division games in August.
-He retained his first team place as Norman Low was replaced by Freddie Steele in October 1962, and was an ever-present in the 1962–63 season, alongside goalkeeper Ken Hancock, as the "Valiants" finished third, one place and four points behind promoted Swindon Town.
-Nicholson was an ever-present in the 52 game 1963–64 season, and featured in the 0–0 draw with former club Liverpool at Anfield in the Fourth Round of the FA Cup; Vale lost the replay at Vale Park 2–1.
+He retained his first-team place as Norman Low was replaced by Freddie Steele in October 1962, and was an ever-present in the 1962–63 season, alongside goalkeeper Ken Hancock, as the "Valiants" finished third, one place and four points behind promoted Swindon Town.
+Nicholson was an ever-present in the 52 game 1963–64 season, and featured in the 0–0 draw with former club Liverpool at Anfield in the fourth round of the FA Cup; Vale lost the replay at Vale Park 2–1.
 He played all 49 games of the 1964–65 campaign, as Vale were relegated into the Fourth Division under Jackie Mudie.
 He was dropped on 8 September 1965, bringing to an end to his run of 208 consecutive games, and after protesting against this decision he was sold to Doncaster Rovers for £5,000 that month, in a move that outraged Vale supporters.

 Doncaster Rovers

 He played 41 league and cup games for Doncaster Rovers, as Rovers beat former club Port Vale 1–0 both at Vale Park and at Belle Vue.
-Manager Bill Leivers resigned in February 1966 and Nicholson worked closely with caretaker-managers Jackie Bestall and Frank Marshall as they led Doncaster to the Fourth Division title in 1965–66; they only finished ahead of Darlington on goal average and were just three points above fifth placed Tranmere Rovers.
+Manager Bill Leivers resigned in February 1966 and Nicholson worked closely with caretaker-managers Jackie Bestall and Frank Marshall as they led Doncaster to the Fourth Division title in 1965–66; they only finished ahead of Darlington on goal average.
+They were just three points above fifth place Tranmere Rovers.
 His career was cut short when he was killed in a car crash in Doncaster on 3 September 1966.
 The Port Vale directors donated 100 guineas to his widow.
-He left behind his wife a young son, Steven John Nicholson and a daughter Janet Nicholson.
-Doncaster missed his assured presence at the back, and were relegated in 1966–67 after conceding a massive 117 league goals (24 goals less than the Football League record).
-He was inducted into the club's Hall of Fame in February 2020, as the club's best player of the 1960s.
+He left behind his wife, a young son, Steven John Nicholson and a daughter Janet Nicholson.
+Doncaster missed his assured presence at the back and were relegated in 1966–67 after conceding a massive 117 league goals (24 goals less than the Football League record).
+He was inducted into the club's Hall of Fame in February 2020 as the club's best player of the 1960s.